 One of the features that we like on Carsoft scanners is that they allow you to perform a full system test.

-The scanner checks for fault codes on all of the systems and displays a report if there are any stored/shadow or current fault codes.
+The scanner checks for fault codes on all systems and displays a report if there are any stored/shadow or current fault codes.

-Carsoft will also provide a code explanation, provide a description of the location, and even show you a picture in some cases.
+Carsoft will also provide a code explanation, describe the location, and even show you a picture in some cases.
 Provide wiring diagrams and electrical component locations.

 9. AUTOPHIX ES910 BMW Diagnostics Scanner

 Autophix ES910 can read and clear fault codes from multiple systems and works on many BMW models.

 It works on all 2003 and newer BMW models.
 It also works in a limited number of BMW made between 1998-2001.
 Check vehicle coverage before buying.

 Autophix ES910 is another OBD II scanner that allows BMW owners to read and clear fault codes from multiple systems such as ABS, steering angle sensor, EPB electronic parking brake, DDE, DME, EGS, CAS, IHKA, etc.

 It can also perform a new battery registration, which we think is a must-have feature even though the registration failed on our 2006 BMW 5-Series.